 All foreign visitors to Vietnam must have a valid passport, which will remain valid for a minimum of six months beyond the intended period of stay.
 Most visitors to Vietnam need a visa to enter the country.
 U.S. citizens are required to obtain tourist visas prior to arrival in Vietnam.
-Visas can be obtained through the Vietnamese Consulate in foreign countries.
+Beginning on 1st February 2017 Vietnam officially launched their new e-Visa program.
+Visitors may personally apply for their e-Visa here.
+Visas can also be obtained through the Vietnamese Consulate in foreign countries.
 The application process requires: the entrance application (printed form); two 4x6 cm photos; passport and fee for the visa issuance.
+The government

 Vietnamese is the national and official language of Vietnam, and consists of four main dialects.
 It is spoken by about 86% of the country.